 Cardiac ablation is generally safe.
 We will discuss with you some rare complications:

 - Bleeding where the catheters are inserted

 - Damage to the normal cardiac electrical conduction system, causing slow heart rate (bradycardia) and requiring pacemaker implantation

 - Damage to the heart valves, walls and large vessels

 In order to confirm that the ablation was successful, we recommend that you bring your pet back to Cornell for a recheck evaluation approximately 1 month after the procedure.
 An echocardiogram, a 12-lead ECG and a 24-hour Holter are performed at the time of the visit.
 If it is not possible for you to come back to Cornell, these tests can also be done by your local board-certified cardiologist, who will share the results with us.

 When can cardiac ablation be performed on my pet?

 We are currently not able to perform cardiac ablations year-round.
-In 2019, we will perform ablations during the following weeks:
+Call for current availability.